 Thailand Itinerary, Place #5: Koh Lanta

 If you think you’ve covered enough, you can easily stay in Krabi (Place #4) for a full week exploring the nearby islands.

 However like I wrote on my island hopping guide, a “relax” island is a good idea to end your trip after days of moving around.
-Let’s face it, staying overnight in a tropical island is an experience by itself!
+Staying overnight in a tropical island is an experience by itself.